-Family Finance, Housing, and Policy (FFHP) curriculum prepares students for professional work related to financial counseling and planning.
-FFHP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.
+Financial Counseling and Planning (FCP) curriculum prepares students for professional work related to financial counseling and planning.
+FCP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.

 Three areas of emphasis offer students opportunities to help them make good financial decisions and manage resources:

-What can I do with a degree in FFHP?
+What can I do with a degree in FCP?

 Graduates of the program are prepared for employment within the public and private sectors including working in the banking and insurance industry and financial counseling and human service agencies.
 A required internship encourages students to apply their studies and to experience the profession in real-world settings.
-FFHP majors also are prepared to enter graduate programs in family financial planning, financial education, economics and finance.
+FCP majors also are prepared to enter graduate programs in family financial planning, financial education, economics and finance.
 (See the career possibilities below for specific career examples.)

 Beginning in Fall 2013, the name of the curriculum will be Family Finance (FF) to highlight the emphasis on family financial counseling and planning.
 Students in the family finance option will take coursework that leads to taking the certification examination in financial planning.

 The only program in Iowa

 ISU has the only family finance undergraduate program in Iowa.

 Recent economic conditions in the U.S. highlight the nation’s need for more citizens who understand family financial decision-making and can build their own financial capacity and also help others to become financially literate.
 FFHP provides students with the skills to help people solve their financial problems and make good financial decisions based on individual and family financial goals, guiding them toward financial security.